USwampertor/OmniverseCPP/README.md

 ```

-Get the latest source code by cloning the project from Github:
+Get the latest source code by cloning the project from Github with `git clone` or with your preferred app:

 >   git clone https://github.com/USwampertor/OmniverseCPP.git